ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 #### JWT Inbound Authentication and Authorization

-Ballerina supports JWT Authentication and Authorizations for services.
+Ballerina supports JWT Authentication and Authorization for services.
 The `http:BearerAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credential from the header value which is `Bearer <token>`.
 Then the extracted credential will be passed to the initialized AuthProvider and get validated.
 The `jwt:InboundJwtAuthProvider` is used to validate the credentials (JWT) passed by the AuthHandler against the `jwt:JwtValidatorConfig` provided by the user.

 JWT validation requires several additional configurations for the `jwt:JwtValidatorConfig` including: